slappforge/sigma/docs/components/aws/rds.md

+---
+description: Use SQL on cloud-hosted AWS RDS relational databases, within serverless functions on your SLAppForge Sigma projects
+---

 # ![](images/rds/rds_icon.svg)  AWS RDS (Relational Database System)

 Amazon RDS is a managed relational database service that provides six familiar database engines to choose from, including